TrueFiEng/useDApp/docs/source/low-level-api.rst

     return etherBalance  // returns ether balance
   }

-As you can see by using *useMulticallAddress* and *useChainCall* getting an ether balance is simple.
+As you can see by using *useMulticallAddress* and *useContractCall* getting an ether balance is simple.

 All core hooks are available `here <https://github.com/EthWorks/useDapp/tree/master/packages/core/src/hooks>`_